maylortaylor/LiveStreamMusicApp/README.md

 ## Getting Started

-1. navigate to Angular app folder  `/LiveStreamMusicApp` and run
+1. navigate to Angular app folder  `/LiveStreamMusicApp` and run:

         npm install

-2. stay in Angular app folder and run
+2. stay in Angular app folder and run:

+        ng build

+3. stay in Angular app folder and run:

         ng serve

-3. go to browser and go to `http://localhost:4200`
+4. go to browser and go to `http://localhost:4200`